 Got a passion for Pokémon and taking impressive photos?

 As shown through the New Pokémon Snap Trailer, this title is set to become one of the most popular Pokémon spinoff games ever.
 As the name eludes, Pokémon Snap sets players down in the Lental region to research Pokémon by photographing them.
-Using an on-rails hovercraft, this game is very much like the story experiences at theme parks.
+Using an on-rail hovercraft, this game is very much like the story experiences at theme parks.

 While the gameplay might sound simple and boring, you might be surprised to learn that it is actually quite difficult to take clear, close-up pictures of Pokémon in their natural habitat!
 If you, as Todd Snap, are lucky enough to take some exclusive photos, you will have to take your Photodex to Professor Oak to get your rating.